ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 •On-campus jobs •Loans from outsideRoosevelt University •Athletic Awards •Roosevelt University-specific scholarships

-Roosevelt University Living Expenses, Fees, and More
+Roosevelt University Housing Expenses, Fees, and More

 House and Food Costs at Roosevelt University

-The cost of books often surprises first-year college students.
-The real cost of books and supplies depends on the courses you take and what kinds of books and materials they require.
-To save money, many students choose to use books from the library or buy books from students who have already taken the course.
+First-year students are sometimes surprised by how much books and supplies cost–and not in a good way.
+The actual cost of books depends on the courses you take and what kinds of books and materials they require.
+To save money, many students choose to use books from the library or buy used textbooks and materials.

-Yearly Fees
+Annual Fees

-Most schools charge some yearly fees to offsets cost associated with maintaining facilties, like the computer labs and libraries, athletic facilities, and more.
+The majority of colleges also have fees to offsets cost associated with maintaining facilties, like the computer labs and libraries, athletic facilities, and more.

 Other Costs